Local frequency is 126.7

 Fees and charges

-For a detailed list of all Tyagarah airstrip fees and charges please refer to Byron Shire Council Fees and Charges.
+For a detailed list of all Tyagarah airstrip landing fees go to Byron Shire Council Fees and Charges.